“A BRILLIANT ARTIST” –Washington City Paper

 Stacey Earle in a coast-to-coast tour of the USA.

-In the Washington DC area, Stephen Mead has presented solo performances at the Athenaeum in Alexandria, Bloombars in Columbia Heights, Happenings at the Harmon hosted by the Shakespeare Theatre, three times, and the Barracks Row Fall Festival on Capitol Hill.
+In the Washington DC area, Stephen Mead has presented solo performances at the Athenaeum in Alexandria, Bloombars in Columbia Heights, Happenings at the Harmon hosted by the Shakespeare Theatre, three times, the Barracks Row Fall Festival on Capitol Hill, the Arts Club of Washington DC, and other venues.

 DRAMATIC RECITATIONS (from memory)